samstork/MysteryProject/Characters/Journalist.md

 > Desire | `=this.desire` |
 > Fear | `=this.fear` |
 ## Overview
 A young local journalist and blogger, writes articles for [[Local News]].

+### Touch
-They keep writing about fae touched folk.
+They have a knack for finding other touched people, and keep unknowingly writing articles about them.

 ### Important Facts